 - 2.1 The Sub-Board of Examiners can designate a course or courses as being critical to assessment for a programme and establish 'local rules' where the specific course(s) and/or marks will be given special consideration in the awarding of the degree.
-These local rules will be published in the Calendar and in Departmental student handbooks. - 2.2 The classification of each student will be based on eight classification marks, with full-unit marks counted twice and half unit marks counted once. - 2.3 In all cases, the classification marks will be based on marks obtained by the student at their latest attempt at each course. - 2.4 The overall classification of an award will be calculated as follows, subject to the penalty rules for failed courses in section 4 and the application of any local rules2: - 2.4.1 For the award of Distinction: at least half i.e. four or more classification marks must be at Distinction level; or - 2.4.2 For the award of Merit: at least half i.e. four or more classification marks must be at Merit level or Distinction level; or - 2.4.3 For the award of Pass: - 2.4.3.1 At least Pass grades to the value of seven classification marks; or - 2.4.3.2 At least Pass grades to the value of six classification marks with compensation for the failed course(s) as described under section 3.
+These local rules will be published in the Calendar and in Departmental student handbooks. - 2.2 The classification of each student will be based on eight classification marks, with full-unit marks counted twice and half unit marks counted once.
+Fail marks are not considered as classification marks for the purpose of calculating an award under section 2.4 below, an award aggregate3 as defined by 'local rules'2, or a compensation aggregate3 - 2.3 In all cases, the classification marks will be based on marks obtained by the student at their latest attempt at each course. - 2.4 The overall classification of an award will be calculated as follows, subject to the penalty rules for failed courses in section 4 and the application of any local rules2: - 2.4.1 For the award of Distinction: at least half i.e. four or more classification marks must be at Distinction level; or - 2.4.2 For the award of Merit: at least half i.e. four or more classification marks must be at Merit level or Distinction level; or - 2.4.3 For the award of Pass: - 2.4.3.1 At least Pass grades to the value of seven classification marks; or - 2.4.3.2 At least Pass grades to the value of six classification marks with compensation for the failed course(s) as described under section 3.